 The stitch work is all decent but some seams are just a little bit off straight and not 100% where they should be.
 Though when I say off straight I don’t mean the sewer was veering and meandering all over the place, just that one of the pockets isn’t quite perfectly parallel at its’ edges for example.

 It was discovered after some time that most of these were sold via Sportsman’s Guide, which isn’t a retailer I frequent but is one that is known for selling the occasional large batch of surplus/unwanted new military apparel and equipment that’s not seen elsewhere and at pretty good prices.
 Where SG got them is the unknown factor at this time, but based on what I see the conclusion I come to is this: It seems plausible, even likely, that Crye contracted out these shirts as they do with many other garments and perhaps with an eye of gaining contracts for standard issue garments to large conventional elements of the US military.
 Possibly around the time the US Army adopted ‘Scorpion OCP’ instead of Multicam and/or they lost the contracts for NSW and Army SF to Patagonia.
-A portion of their production isn’t done at their Brooklyn Shipyard main location and it’s pretty certain these shirts weren’t made there either.
+A large portion of their production isn’t done at their Brooklyn Shipyard main location and it is highly likely these shirts were not made there either.